Send the link below via email or IMCopy

 THE WISDOM OF DALE CARNEGIE IN FIVE BULLET POINTS

 Ask a question: Joining a group engaged in conversation can be awkward.
-The best way to do so is to pose a question to the group after getting the gist of the conversation,
+Pose a question to the group after getting the gist of the conversation,

 Listen: people love to talk about themselves.
-If you can get people to discuss their experiences and opinions—and listen with sincere interest—you can have a great conversation with someone without having to say much at all.
+If you can get people to discuss their experiences and opinions—and listen with sincere interest

 Business cards: Always have them handy.
 It is an effective way for you to leave your name behind so that people remember who you are.